bufhdy/tot-problem/README.md

 </table>
 ```

-Remember not to type and new line for HTML code in Markdown, That'll be all.
+Remember not to type a new line for HTML code in Markdown, that'll be all.